-Based on the mid-fidelity simulation results reported above, the following conclusions of this section are drawn.
-First, it has been shown that the mean values of both the power-based wind speed estimator and the I&I are identical.
-Moreover, it has also been demonstrated that the use of steady-state information, i.e., by $C_p$ tables, in a dynamic environment can lead to skewness for both estimators.
+power-based wind speed estimator and the I&I are identical.
+Moreover, it has also been demonstrated that the use of steady-state information, i.e., through $C{\rm p}$ tables, in a dynamic environment can lead to skewness for both estimators.
 Dynamic inflow modeling might also be required for future improvements to the current scheme.
-Nonetheless, under noisy measurement conditions, the former exhibits more noise resilience, whereas the latter requires additional filtering complicating the design and potentially introducing phase lag.
-Finally, the convenience provided by the gain-tailoring for the proposed method has allowed for performance calibration between the small and larger wind turbines.
+Nonetheless, under noisy measurement conditions, the former exhibits more noise resilience, whereas the latter requires additional filtering - complicating the design and potentially introducing phase lag.
+Finally, the convenience provided by the gain tailoring for the proposed method has allowed for performance calibration between the small and larger wind turbines.

-665 7 Conclusions
+7 Conclusions

 In this work, an analysis framework and optimal design for a power balance REWS estimator have been proposed.
 The estimator is subdivided into two subcomponents based on their role in the scheme, namely, the aerodynamic power estimator and the wind speed estimate solver.
-Two aerodynamic power estimator techniques have been thoroughly analyzed, one based on numerical derivative and another based on the Luenberger state estimation technique.
-Of the two potential aerodynamic power estimators, the state estimation-based technique has been chosen due to its better resilience against noisy measurements.
+Two aerodynamic power estimator techniques have been thoroughly analyzed, one based on the numerical derivative technique and the other based on the Luenberger state estimation technique.
+Of the two potential aerodynamic power estimators, the state-estimation-based technique has been chosen due to its better resilience against noisy measurements.
 Moreover, for the first time, a gain-tailoring method for performance calibration throughout a range of modern wind turbine sizes has been formalized.
 Regarding the wind speed estimate solvers, two options have also been considered, namely the continuous and iterative single-step solvers.
 In this study, the frequency-domain stability analysis of the former has been conducted in the continuous-time domain.
-Under the Forward Euler discretization, deteriorations in the stability properties of this solver

-- 675 have been identified and shown in the discrete-time domain.
-Despite the favorable stability properties for the analyzed Backward Difference and Tustin discretization method, the more robust iterative single-step wind speed estimate solver has been chosen and, in combination with the state estimation-based aerodynamic power estimator, forms the optimal power balance wind speed estimator structure.
-This optimal power balance wind speed estimator has been validated in the mid-fidelity simulation environment OpenFAST, utilizing the NREL-5MW and IEA-22MW wind turbines, representing small and large wind - 680 turbines in the considered range, respectively.
-The proposed method and the considered 'baseline' I&I wind speed estimator have shown similar performance in estimating the low-frequent component of the wind speed, with the latter performing good REWS tracking, better noise resilience, and convenient estimator gain calibration across different turbine sizes.
+Under the forward Euler discretization, deteriorations in the stability properties of this solver have been identified and shown in the discretetime domain.
+Despite the favorable stability properties of the analyzed backward difference and Tustin discretization methods, the more robust iterative single-step wind speed estimate solver has been chosen and, in combination with the state-estimation-based aerodynamic power estimator, forms the optimal power balance wind speed estimator structure.
+This optimal power balance wind speed estimator has been validated in the mid-fidelity simulation environment Open-FAST, utilizing the NREL 5 MW and IEA 22 MW wind turbines, representing small and large wind turbines in the considered range, respectively.
+The proposed method and the considered "baseline" I&I wind speed estimator have shown similar performance in estimating the low-frequency component of the wind speed, with the latter having good REWS tracking, better noise resilience, and convenient estimator gain calibration across different turbine sizes.

 Zero-bias aerodynamic power estimations have been obtained for both estimators; however, time series and histogram analyses have shown the appearance of biased wind speed estimations for both methods.
-Such biased estimations might be attributed to the inability of the steady-state $C_p$ data used to estimate the wind speed in a highly dynamic environment, excluding effects such as dynamic inflow.
-However, learning algorithms to capture the true power coefficient during operation exist in the literature and can be incorporated to improve the performance of the proposed method.
+Such biased estimations could be attributed to the inability of the steady-state $C{\rm p}$ data used to estimate wind speed in a highly dynamic environment, excluding effects such as dynamic inflow.
+However, learning algorithms used to capture the true power coefficient during operation exist in the literature and can be incorporated to improve the performance of the proposed method.

-Future study will consider providing an optimal means for the estimator tuning, e.g., by Bayesian optimization, incorporating currently unmodeled dynamics, e.g., drivetrain torsion, tower dynamics, and dynamic inflow effects, and accounting for blade pitch information.
+A future study will consider providing an optimal means for tuning the estimator, e.g., through Bayesian optimization, incorporating currently unmodeled dynamics, such as drivetrain torsion, tower dynamics, and dynamic inflow effects, and accounting for blade pitch information.

-Appendix A: Improved Immersion and Invariance Wind Speed Estimator
+Appendix A: Improved Immersion and Invariance wind speed estimator

-The improved Immersion and Invariance (I&I) wind speed estimator as studied in Liu et al. (2022) is provided in brief in this section.
+The improved Immersion and Invariance (I&I) wind speed estimator, as studied in Liu et al. (2022), is described briefly in this section.
 Readers interested in the detailed derivations and analyses are referred to Liu et al. (2022).